What is a Certified Nurse Midwife (CNM)?

-A midwife is a trained healthcare professional who provides comprehensive care during pregnancy, childbirth, and the postpartum period.
-Midwives specialize in natural, low-intervention birth and emphasize personalized, holistic, and evidence-based care for individuals and families.
+Our midwives are trained healthcare professionals with a Bachelor’s degree in Nursing, a Master’s degree in Nurse Midwifery, and provide comprehensive care during pregnancy, childbirth, and the postpartum period.
+CNM’s specialize in natural, low-intervention birth and emphasize personalized, holistic, and evidence-based care for individuals and families.

 Education

-Most obstetric training focuses primarily on managing complications and abnormalities.
+Most medical obstetric training focuses primarily on controlling risk, and managing complications and abnormalities.
 Midwifery education specializes in supporting normal physiological birth while recognizing deviations that require intervention.
 This means we're experts in helping birth unfold naturally, yet always observing and assessing to identify if medical assistance or intervention is needed.

 Meet the Midwives